MarcL/marclittlemore.com/src/posts/2021/02-february/2021-02-08-eleventy-podcast-feed.md

 }
 ```

 Most of the metadata properties should be obvious.

 Both iTunes and Google Podcasts support the standard RSS schema but with additional tags.
-Google Podcasts is essentially the same as an iTunes feeds and parses the iTunes specific tags.
-Make sure that your `category` property matches the expected [iTunes categories](https://help.apple.com/itc/podcasts_connect/#/itc9267a2f12) for podcasts and matches the correct case.
+Google Podcasts is essentially the same as an iTunes feeds and uses the iTunes specific tags in its feed too.
+Make sure that your `category` property matches the expected [iTunes categories](https://help.apple.com/itc/podcasts_connect/#/itc9267a2f12) and be careful that you also match the correct case.
+If you don't, it may well be rejected.
 In my case I'm using the "Music" category.
 Note that you can use sub-categories too but I'm not in my example.

 ## Set up a podcast post

 In Wordpress, each of my podcasts was a new post with a specific tag.
-I exported these as markdown files and added some custom Markdown frontmatter to mark it up with per-podcast metadata.
+I exported these as Markdown files and added some custom frontmatter to mark it up with per-podcast metadata.

 ```markdown
 ---